26 Places in India That Look Like Their Foreign Travel Twins

 H2: Black Sand Beaches of Maharashtra

-The black sand beaches of Iceland, particularly Reynisfjara are famous all around the world.
+The black sand beaches of Iceland, particularly Reynisfjara, are famous all around the world.
 But did you know that we have black sand beaches here in Maharashtra too?
-From Alibaug beach in Mumbai to Shrivardhan beach in Konkan, almost all the beaches in Maharashtra have black sands.
-Best time to visit them is winter – Oct to Feb.
+From Alibaug Beach in Mumbai to Shrivardhan Beach in Konkan, almost all the beaches in Maharashtra have black sands.
+These coastal gems are among the lesser-known yet stunning places in India to visit, especially during the winter months from October to February.

 I1: Noboribetsu, Japan